Zimbra-Community/owncloud-zimlet/README.md

 # Zimbra ownCloud Zimlet
 ==========

-Add ownCloud or any WebDAV server to your Zimbra webmail.

 If you find Zimbra ownCloud Zimlet useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk
 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A